 Not just for school!
 They have compiled lists of the best picture books for 3-5 year olds, picture books and emerging reader books for 5-7 year olds, short chapter books for 7 year olds, short novels for 8 and 9 year olds and developing texts for 10 and 11 year olds.
 With lots of styles, genres and topics covered, there should be something there for everyone.

-Recommended books by age, teacher's notes, activity packs, videos, Toppsta book club, book awards and much more!
+Recommended books by children - by age, teacher's notes, activity packs, videos, Toppsta book club, book awards and much more!

 CLPE's Core Books - one that parents & teachers might like to use

 Mental Health & Well-Being Booklists